jwdevantier/gcgen/docs/reference/section/index.rst

         # ?>>

-**Note**: While the emitter controls the level of indentation, the characters used to indent the line is actually determined by :ref:`gcgen_indent_by <sec-ref-conf-indent-by>`, which can be used to define how indentation should be handled on a file-type basis.
+**Note**: While the section controls the level of indentation, the characters used to indent the line is actually determined by :ref:`gcgen_indent_by <sec-ref-conf-indent-by>`, which can be used to define how indentation should be handled on a file-type basis.

-Emitter API
+Section API
 ===========
-.. autoclass:: gcgen.api.Emitter
+.. autoclass:: gcgen.api.Section
     :members:
     :noindex: